All you need to know

 Questions about Support Services

-Can I get IT on my stand?
+Can I access IT services on my stand?

 Will rubbish be removed from my stand?

 Prior to opening on each Event day, including the day after Move-in, all rubbish that is left in the aisles will be removed.